vEnhance/1802/src/vecfield.typ

   ),
   caption: [What the various kinds of integrals are used for.
-    The integrals with ❌ markers never appear in 18.02, so they don't appear in the chart @fig-int-chart-stokes either.
+    The integrals with ❌ markers never appear in 18.02, so they don't appear in the chart @poster-stokes either.
     (In 18.02 it could happen that line and surface integrals are used for scalar fields if you need mass of a wire or metal plate, but that's quite rare I think.)],
   kind: table